Obtaining Copies of Maps, Plans, and Aerial Photographs

 Oversize Paper Records

-Oversize copies, either black and white or color hardcopy and digital, are done in the Cartographic research room between the hours of 9:00am-12:00pm and 1:00pm-4:00pm.
-Researchers must submit orders by 11:30am and 3:30pm respectively.
+Oversize copies, either black and white or color hardcopy and digital, are done in the Cartographic research room between the hours of 9:00am-4:00pm, with the last copy jobs submitted by 3:00pm.

 Researchers may request up to 10 copies at a time on the oversized copier.
 Additional copy requests may be completed based on the copy queue.